 This can sometimes be the best thing to have happened to such a brand.
 So, trying to monitor and place restrictions on every eventuality might make you counter-productive.
 The point?
-Affiliates are intelligent, skilled, and creative, giving them some breathing space, and a listening ear might fetch you positive results.
+Affiliates are intelligent, skilled, and creative; giving them some breathing space and a listening ear might fetch you positive results.

 Communicate with your affiliates.

 Try as much as possible to open the communication lines between you and your affiliates.
 Your affiliates are flesh and blood, just like you are.
 Therefore, you do not need to give them the cold shoulder.
-Let your affiliates know who you are, what you are all about, and how you handle your business.
+Let your mates know who you are, what you are all about, and how you handle your business.

 It might interest you to know that all the little quirks behind how you operate are of immense relevance to your affiliates.
 You probably do not think so, but if you ask people to invest their time and money to generate sales for you, you need to understand that they need something more tangible than the promise of being rewarded with a commission.

 The bottom line is; it will generate more commission for your affiliates and more sales for you.
-If you properly communicate with your affiliates, they might even warn you early enough about red flags they have discovered.
+If you properly communicate with your mates, they might even warn you early enough about red flags they have discovered.